acc1729/anethaathira/campaign01/session14.md

 Isaac commanded them to crush the skeletons.
 After destroying one, the rest rose up and jumped over the railing into the ocean.
 After a brief explanation, Isaac turned into a seagull and departed for the shore.

-Later in Cache, the party met up with Isacc to discuss their plans and aspirations.
+Later in Cache, the party met up with Isaac to discuss their plans and aspirations.